-Camping is allowed on the beaches, which are accessible only by boat.
+Camping is allowed on certain beaches, which are accessible only by boat.
 Camping requires a permit that can be issued only by mail at least two weeks in advance.
 Campers can stay a maximum of four nights between Sept.
 16 and May 14 and must take all their trash with them.

-Reach the Tom Yawkey Wildlife Center near Georgetown at (843) 546-6814.
+Reach the Tom Yawkey Wildlife Center at (843) 546-6814.

 Learn more about Tom Yawkey, his legacy giving and his love of baseball on the Yawkey Foundation YouTube channel.